Identifying nutrition policy demand and initial questions

 How many sectors to engage?
 Example of GuatemalaGuatemala decided to engage with a subset of the 20+ ministries contributing to the National Food Security and Nutrition Policy (PESAN 2012-2020).
 A focus on the four key ministries responsible for implementing actions of the revised Strategy for Preventing Chronic Malnutrition (ENDPC 2016-2020) seemed more manageable and more likely to provide tangible opportunities to turn NIPN findings into improved actions and decisions on ENPDC implementation.

-Activity A: Mapping the key opportunities for influencing policy, programming and investment decisions (1/2)
+Activity A: Mapping the key strategic opportunities for influencing policy, programming and investment decisions (1/2)

 The mapping addresses the following questions: